 Allison Aitken joined the department in 2021.
 Her research centers on non-standard theories of relations and dependence structures in the history of metaphysics, both South Asian as well as early modern European.
 She is currently working on two projects: the first is a defense of the Madhyamaka Buddhist ontological dependence structure understood as a kind of metaphysical indefinitism; the second is an interpretation of the Lockean person as a relation.
 Before coming to Columbia, Professor Aitken was a Bersoff Faculty Fellow in the Department of Philosophy at New York University.

-Introduction to Reality: A Tibetan Critical Edition, Annotated English Translation, and Philosophical Introduction to Śrīgupta’s Tattvāvatāravṛtti, Harvard Oriental Series, Harvard University Press, forthcoming.
+"Introduction to Reality: Śrīgupta’s Tattvāvatāravṛtti", Harvard Oriental Series, Harvard University Press, forthcoming.

-“Somethings and Nothings: Śrīgupta and Leibniz on Being and Unity,” Philosophy East and West 70, vol. 4 (2020): 1022-1046. (with Jeffrey K. McDonough)
+“Somethings and Nothings: Śrīgupta and Leibniz on Being and Unity,” Philosophy East and West 70, no. 4 (2020): 1022-1046. (with Jeffrey K. McDonough).